Russia and German reunification: Opposing views on Mikhail Gorbachev's legacy | DW | 02.10.2020

 Moscow could also have called for the withdrawal of American nuclear weapons, said Belov, adding that German Social Democrats on the center-left had also been pushing Gorbachev to concede to this demand.

-But historian Martin Aust, a specialist in Eastern Europe at Bonn University, is skeptical: "My guess is that it wouldn't have been accepted," he said.
-"It would have been the old model, as proposed by Stalin: the unification of Germany as a neutral state."
-Adenauer rejected it.
+But historian Martin Aust, a specialist in Eastern Europe at Bonn University, is skeptical: "My guess is that this wouldn't have been accepted," he said.
+"It would have been the old model, as proposed by Stalin, who wanted to establish a united Germany as a neutral state, which Adenauer [the first West German chancellor: eds.] rejected.
 The Kohl government would probably also have rejected it."

 The second fundamental allegation raised against Gorbachev concerns money.
 His critics say that Moscow quite simply got too little in turn for playing along with reunification.

 Shortly before the signing of the Two Plus Four Agreement, Kohl and Gorbachev wrestled over further payments.
-The chancellor proposed 10 billion.
+The chancellor proposed 10 billion German Marks.
 Gorbachev went higher, demanding 15 billion, or more.
 On September 12th, 1990, the two sides agreed on 12 billion to pay for the withdrawal of Soviet troops plus an additional loan of 3 billion.

 Voices close to the negotiations have confirmed that the German government would have been willing at this stage to put a larger sum on the table.